ati-ozgur/course-nn-deep-learning/Lesson01.md

 [Pandas Cheat sheet 1](https://github.com/pandas-dev/pandas/blob/master/doc/cheatsheet/Pandas_Cheat_Sheet.pdf)

-[Pandas Cheat sheet 2](http://datacamp-community-prod.s3.amazonaws.com/dbed353d-2757-4617-8206-8767ab379ab3) You need to rename above file as .pdf to see it.
+[Pandas Cheat sheet 2](http://datacamp-community-prod.s3.amazonaws.com/dbed353d-2757-4617-8206-8767ab379ab3) You need to rename this file as .pdf to see it.

-For more information, There is an excellent [tutorial for Pandas](https://jakevdp.github.io/PythonDataScienceHandbook/03.00-introduction-to-pandas.html) from [Python Data Science Handbook](https://jakevdp.github.io/PythonDataScienceHandbook/) of Jake VanderPlas.
+For more information, there is an excellent [tutorial for Pandas](https://jakevdp.github.io/PythonDataScienceHandbook/03.00-introduction-to-pandas.html) from [Python Data Science Handbook](https://jakevdp.github.io/PythonDataScienceHandbook/) of Jake VanderPlas.

 ### Matplotlib
 Cheat sheet content is enough for our purposes.

 [Matplotlib Cheat sheet](https://s3.amazonaws.com/assets.datacamp.com/blog_assets/Python_Matplotlib_Cheat_Sheet.pdf)

-For more information, There is an excellent [tutorial for Matplotlib](https://jakevdp.github.io/PythonDataScienceHandbook/04.00-introduction-to-matplotlib.html) from [Python Data Science Handbook](https://jakevdp.github.io/PythonDataScienceHandbook/) of Jake VanderPlas.
+For more information, there is an excellent [tutorial for Matplotlib](https://jakevdp.github.io/PythonDataScienceHandbook/04.00-introduction-to-matplotlib.html) from [Python Data Science Handbook](https://jakevdp.github.io/PythonDataScienceHandbook/) of Jake VanderPlas.